randiskhan/DX11Frame/README.md

 This project is dependant on DirectX Tool Kit (http://directxtk.codeplex.com/).
 A simple DirectXTK SDK (headers, libraries, and tools) is included in the repository built by me from DirectXTK source unmodified.

 randiskhan (Randolph Stone) git@randskhan.com

+150223: Although this project lately has been used more for playing with the math to generate and render cycloids (specifically hypotrochoids), the goal is still to keep the engine as a library for use in other projects of mine.

 150212: Added a #if to CApp.cpp to use windowed@800x800 mode when running a debug build, fullscreen@1280x1024 when running release build.
 This made it easier for me to switch between the two.